unikent/online-tours-frontend/README.md

 # Online Tours - Frontend App

-See it in use at https://tours.kent.ac.uk/
+See it in action at https://tours.kent.ac.uk/ (Please use a mobile browser for the best experince.)

-This codebase is provided primarily as a reference and is still currently heavily tied to the kent look & feel.
+This codebase is provided primarily as a reference and is still currently heavily tied to the Kent look & feel.

 The code itself is licensed under the MIT License.